 What’s the Average Cost of Living in Indiana?

-When compared to the rest of the nation, Indiana has the 11th lowest cost of living, according to MERIC’s third quarter of 2021 Cost of Living Index.
+When compared to the rest of the nation, Indiana has the 8th lowest cost of living, according to MERIC’s 2022 Cost of Living Index.

-Regionally, Indiana ranks exceptionally well for the Great Lakes region, with only Illinois ranking ahead of it on the MERIC scale.
-The BEA’s Personal Consumption Expenditures (PCE) data show that the Great Lakes region is one of the most affordable areas in the country.
+Regionally, Indiana ranks exceptionally well for the Great Lakes region, ranking as the least expensive state of that area on the MERIC scale.
+The BEA’s Personal Consumption Expenditures (PCE) data show that the Great Lakes region is one of the more affordable areas in the country.

-Using the BEA’s most recent PCE data, we’ve broken down Indiana’s average annual cost of living statistics into several key categories:
+Using the BEA’s most recent PCE data from 2021, we’ve broken down Indiana’s average annual cost of living statistics into several key categories:

 Average Annual Per-Capita Cost in Indiana